SEB-9-BH/react-state-management/concepts/README.md

 - Predictable Updates: Knows when a component needs to re-render
 - Pure Components: A component produces the same output given the same input

 If the state is changed directly, React will not know that the state has changed and will not re-render the component.
 So, our Pure Components will not be pure, and predictable updates will not be predictable.
-Simple said **DO NOT CHANGE STATE DIRECTLY**.
+Simply said **DO NOT CHANGE STATE DIRECTLY**.

 Instead, there are built-in hooks from React that allow us to change state.
 The most common hook for changing state is `useState`.